dancer1325/vuejs-docs-v3/src/guide/introduction.md

  It is also more beginner-friendly by abstracting away the reactivity details and enforcing code organization via option groups.

-The Composition API is centered around declaring reactive state variables directly in a function scope and composing state from multiple functions together to handle complexity.
-It is more free-form and requires an understanding of how reactivity works in Vue to be used effectively.
-In return, its flexibility enables more powerful patterns for organizing and reusing logic.
+The Composition API is centered around declaring reactive state variables directly in a function scope and composing state from multiple functions together to handle complexity
+* It is more free-form and requires an understanding of how reactivity works in Vue to be used effectively
+* In return, its flexibility enables more powerful patterns for organizing and reusing logic.

 ## Still Got Questions? {#still-got-questions}